omartinez182/omartinez182/README.md

 ### Hi there 👋, my name is Eduardo!

-#### I'm a Data Scientist with experience on marketing applications.

-### About Me
-Currently, exploring AI as a graduate student at Duke University.
-Previously, my focus revolved around using explainable machine learning to support business decisions.
-I've also worked on projects related to increasing confidence in the use of predictive modeling for marketing applications.
+I'm a data scientist exploring AI as a graduate student at Duke University.

 ### Skills
 OOP / Causal Inference / Statistics / Machine Learning